Sarah-LB/RockPaperScissors/README.md

 ## Features

--   Responsive on all device sizes
+-   The site is responsive on all device sizes

--   Interactive elements
+-   There are interactive elements to the game

 ## Technologies Used